 - Data at rest refers to where data is located on a network or database.
 Insecure storage locations and unencrypted backup copies of sensitive data pose the biggest risks for data at rest.

-Endpoint DLP solutions are particularly important as companies are supportive of employees bringing their own devices to work.
+Endpoint DLP solutions are particularly important as companies continue to support hybrid/remote work and allow employees to use their own devices.
 Any device on which data is used, moved or saved can leverage endpoint DLP security to prevent data leakage, loss or misuse.
-And, as we all shift to remote work tools like Slack and Google Drive, cloud DLP solutions make up the missing piece of the entire DLP puzzle.
+And, for tools like Slack and Google Workspace, cloud DLP solutions make up the missing piece of the entire DLP puzzle.

 The missing piece: cloud DLP